-Ed Olifer concentrates his practice on mergers and acquisitions, securities offerings, Securities and Exchange Commission reporting, and compliance matters.
-He frequently advises boards of directors and committees of boards of directors on all aspects of corporate governance.
+Ed Olifer is the Managing Partner of the firm's Washington, D.C. office.
+He concentrates his practice on mergers and acquisitions, securities offerings, Securities and Exchange Commission reporting, and compliance matters.
+Mr. Olifer frequently advises boards of directors and committees of boards of directors on all aspects of corporate governance.

 Mr. Olifer regularly represents a variety of companies in the financial services industry, including public and private financial institutions, mutual financial institutions, credit unions, start-up/de novo financial institutions, investment banking firms, and private investors.
 He has extensive experience in counseling clients on both federal and state financial institution regulatory and compliance matters, and he counsels clients regarding federal and state charter selection and conversion options and procedures.